quantumjot/btrack/README.md

   # track them (in interactive mode)
   tracker.track_interactive(step_size=100)

-  # generate hypotheses and run the global optimiser
+  # generate hypotheses and run the global optimizer
   tracker.optimize()

   # get the tracks as a python list